 Interestingly, this is something that the coaching industry also tries to help people do as well.

 The World of Work Project View

-We love this quote and think it’s a great little saying.
+We think that self awareness and being clear on who we are as people is important in the world of work.
+And we love this quote and think it’s a great little saying that captures the complexity of understanding how we see ourselves.
 We don’t have more to say about it, we just wanted to share it.

 This past is based on work by Charles Horton Cooley.
 You can read more in his book: “Human Nature and the Social Order”.